 This is another single-boot design, so you can only dry a single boot at a time.

-Best Ski Boot Dryer: What to Consider in 2022
+Best Ski Boot Dryer: What to Consider

 Here are some important factors to keep in mind when deciding which ski boot dryer to choose.